 Here are a few simple ways to experience gratitude this season, even if your “cup of joy” appears to be empty…

-- Get outside.
-As tempting and cozy as it may be to stay indoors during this “harsh” California winter, getting outside can be the perfect redirection from negative feelings.
-Whether you take a five-minute work break for some fresh air, find a beach to sit on, or go for an hour long walk, getting a taste of nature is a great “pick me up”.
+As tempting and cozy as it may be to stay indoors during a “harsh” winter, getting outside can be the perfect redirection from negative feelings.
+Whether you take a five-minute work break for some fresh air, find a beach to sit on, or go for an hour-long walk, getting a taste of nature is a great “pick me up”.

-- Tell someone you love them, and tell them why.
-In my opinion, the first step to feeling joy and combating the negativity in the world, is to open our hearts to others, spread the love, and remind people why they are cherished.
+In my opinion, the first step to feeling joy and combating the negativity in the world is to open our hearts to others.
+To spread the love, and remind people why they are cherished.

-- Make a list of all the things you are grateful for, as well as your positive intentions for utilizing those blessings.
+Write down everything you are grateful for as well as your positive intentions for utilizing those blessings.
 Glad you have hot water to take a warm shower with later?
 Thankful to have someone who loves you despite how weird you really are behind closed doors?
 Blessed with money to pay for other things you enjoy and/or need? … thinking perspective and choice.

 Give back to your community or a charity

 Because giving feels good.
 And the world needs our time and money invested in things that actually matter.
 Every little bit counts.